juanse254/magnaflorwp/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Imported modules can be managed in the File manager.
 * Detailed logs are maintained in the Log manager.
 * Duplicate handling with any of the WordPress field.
-* Import all the supported features of WP Ultimate CSV Importer with [Rest API](http://www.smackcoders.com/document/wp-ultimate-csv-importer-rest-api.html?utm_source=web&utm_campaign=readme&utm_medium=wp_org).
+* Import all the supported features of CSV Importer plugin with [Rest API](http://www.smackcoders.com/document/wp-ultimate-csv-importer-rest-api.html?utm_source=web&utm_campaign=readme&utm_medium=wp_org).
 * Extendable for your needs with [API](https://www.smackcoders.com/document/docs/api/classes/SmackUCI_API.html?utm_source=web&utm_campaign=readme&utm_medium=wp_org).

 = Helpful Links =